The Sparrows (band): New York connections

 Throughout the first few months of 1966, the group consolidated its following on the local club scene.
-Realising that they needed to attract a wider audience, Sparrow (as the band was now called) attracted the interest of electronics executive Stanton J. Freeman, who became their manager and arranged for a booking at Arthur, Sybil Burton's hot new club in New York.
+Realizing that they needed to attract a wider audience, Sparrow (as the band was now called) attracted the interest of electronics executive Stanton J. Freeman, who became their manager and arranged for a booking at Arthur, Sybil Burton's hot new club in New York.
 Freeman then flew them to New York so the A&R people at the major record companies could see them perform.
 Sparrow were so well received that over the next five months, they commuted back and forth between Toronto and New York.
 While in the Big Apple, Sparrow also appeared at the Barge in Westhampton (the Rascals had played there the previous summer) on Long Island and at another New York club, the Downtown.

 Recording for Columbia Records

 Producer David Kapralik, later manager of Sly & the Family Stone, was introduced to Freeman by Jerry Brandt (head of Rock & Roll at the William Morris Agency).
 Freeman brought Kapralik to see and hear the band.
 He also heard some demos that the group had recorded at Allegro Sound Studios in New York on April 28, 1966.
 Impressed by the quality of the songs, he assisted Freeman in getting a recording deal with Columbia Records.
-On June 25, the group recorded Dennis Edmonton's "Tomorrow’s Ship," which was subsequently coupled with the Dennis Edmonton–Nick St. Nicholas collaboration, "Isn’t It Strange," for the group's debut single.
+On June 25, the group recorded Dennis Edmonton's "Tomorrow's Ship," which was subsequently coupled with the Dennis Edmonton–Nick St. Nicholas collaboration, "Isn't It Strange," for the group's debut single.

 The single failed to chart on its release.
-The band returned to Columbia's New York studios in October and recorded a follow up, the Edmonton Brothers’ "Green Bottle Lover," which was coupled with the Dennis Edmonton–Nick St. Nicholas collaboration, "Down Goes Your Love Life."
+The band returned to Columbia's New York studios in October and recorded a follow-up, the Edmonton Brothers' "Green Bottle Lover," which was coupled with the Dennis Edmonton–Nick St. Nicholas collaboration, "Down Goes Your Love Life."
 Released the following month, the second single also failed to chart.